 The Calendar Date That Changed Everything

-Written by Stephanie Laska, 2015 Berkeley Half Marathon Ambassador
+Written by Stephanie Laska, 2015 Biofreeze Berkeley Half Marathon Ambassador

 Stephanie Laska works as a Medical Sales Representative for a Global Pediatric Nutrition Company.
 She has worked in pharmaceutical sales in the Monterey-San Luis Obispo communities in addition to the Central Valley.
 Stephanie holds a Masters in Education from UC Santa Barbara and holds three teaching credentials.
 Stephanie is 100% new to running having discovered the sport two years ago; she didn’t waste any time pushing herself to the limit.
 Stephanie won first place (Athena Division) of her very first Marathon in March — the Surgical Artistry Modesto Marathon, and went on to run the Big Sur International 21mi., and the San Francisco Full Marathon just months later.
 You may have read Stephanie’s story that was shared in the race brochure for the Big Sur International Half Marathon 2014.
 Through the discovery of running, combined with changing eating habits, Stephanie has lost 140lbs., or half of her body weight.
 Stephanie and her best friend/love-of-her life/running partner-in-crime, husband Bill, are raising their two elementary school aged children (both becoming runners!) in Turlock, CA.